coryshain/VIZ/README.md

 3. Build your database using VIZ Builder

-VIZ distributes with a correctly-structured blank database file (vizDB.txt).
+VIZ distributes with a correctly-structured blank database file (/data/vizDB.txt).
 A blank database can be generated at any time from VIZ Builder by selecting "Start New Database" and immediately downloading the current database.